Lac Baker, New Brunswick

-Lac Baker is a formerly incorporated Canadian village in Madawaska County, New Brunswick.
+Lac Baker is a Canadian community in Madawaska County, New Brunswick, formerly an incorporated village but now part of the town of Haut-Madawaska.

 It is adjacent to the shore of Lake Baker, which derives its name from that of John Baker, founder of Baker Brook.

 History

 On 1 January 2023, Lac Baker amalgamated with the rural community of Haut-Madawaska to form the new town of Haut-Madawaska.
 The community's name remains in official use.